kishoreparanthaman/Basic-Movie-Ticket-Booking-Software-project-using-file-concept-for-beginners/README.md

 This project uses file concept of C++

-the user booking details can be seen on the local file that gets created when the user books the ticket
+the user booking details can be seen on the local file that gets created when the user books the ticket.